Linda Mearns

-Linda Opal Mearns is a geographer and climate scientist specializing in climate change assessment science.
-Mearns is a senior scientist at the National Center for Atmospheric Research (NCAR).
+Linda Opal Mearns (1949 – 23 January 2025) was an American geographer and climate scientist specializing in climate change assessment science.
+Mearns was a senior scientist at the National Center for Atmospheric Research (NCAR).
 Mearns is the director of NCAR's Weather and Climate Impacts Assessment Science Program (WCIASP) and head of the Regional Integrated Sciences Collective (RISC).
-Mearns is a lead principal investigator for the North American Regional Climate Change Program (NARCCAP).
+Mearns was a lead principal investigator for the North American Regional Climate Change Program (NARCCAP).

 Biography

 Mearns received a Doctor of Philosophy (Ph.D.) in geography at the University of California, Los Angeles (UCLA).

-Mearns is an author on the Second (1995), Third (2001), Fourth (2007), Fifth (2013) and Sixth (2021) Assessment Reports of the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC).
-Mearns is a lead principal investigator for the North American Regional Climate Change Program (NARCCAP) which uses data that Mearns was involved in generating to produce data-based climate simulations to predict future climate scenarios.
+Mearns was an author on the Second (1995), Third (2001), Fourth (2007), Fifth (2013) and Sixth (2021) Assessment Reports of the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC).
+Mearns was a lead principal investigator for the North American Regional Climate Change Program (NARCCAP) which uses data that Mearns was involved in generating to produce data-based climate simulations to predict future climate scenarios.